BrianPearl/hello-world/README.md

 # hello-world
-This is an example to get me started
+This is an example to get me started.
 I am very excited to get going on GitHub!